Blackstone Senior Manager Among Victims In NYC's Deadliest Shooting In 25 Years

 "She was brilliant, passionate, warm, generous, and deeply respected within our firm and beyond.
 She embodied the best of Blackstone.
 Our prayers are with her husband, children and family."

-According to her LinkedIn profile, LePatner, a 2003 Yale University graduate, joined Blackstone in 2014 after working at Goldman Sachs for 11 years.
+According to her LinkedIn profile, the 43-year-old LePatner, a 2003 Yale University graduate, joined Blackstone in 2014 after working at Goldman Sachs for 11 years.

 The suspect, Shane Devon Tamura, age 27, of Las Vegas, died from an apparently self-inflicted wound in New York City’s deadliest shooting in a quarter of a century.